 If you have missing teeth, dentures, or dental bridges that slip or break, dental implants may be the solution.
 Dental implants replace the roots of missing teeth and allow dentists to anchor artificial teeth directly to the jawbone.
 Dental implants are composed of three parts: a titanium post, a metal abutment on top of the post, and a crown.
 The titanium used in the implant bonds well with the bone tissue, allowing for a quick healing period.
 Torrey Pines Dental Arts provides exceptional implant dentistry with dental implants for residents of the La Jolla, Del Mar, and greater San Diego area.
-If you are suffering from the effects of missing teeth, now is the time to contact Dr. Kelly Terranova, Dr. Michael Saade, or Dr. Alexis Louie to take the first step toward enhancing your smile.
+If you are suffering from the effects of missing teeth, now is the time to contact Dr. Kelly Terranova, Dr. Michael Saade, or Dr. Hannah Hurley to take the first step toward enhancing your smile.

 A Solution of Choice for Replacing Missing Teeth